 The New Zealand Building Act requires a Building Consent to be processed and issued within 20 live working days.

 PBC monitors this by having two processing clocks.
-One monitors the Council legal requirement of 20 working days and the other our processing clock of 10 live working days.
+One monitors the Council statutory requirement of 20 working days and the other our processing clock of 10 live working days.

 The statutory time frame (Council Clock) starts once the building consent has been accepted into the Councils processing system.
-The building consent then travels through a number of different technical people who check for compliance, these may include Resource management planning, Network Utility Operator, Hazards, PBC processing, Final review, Accounts then issue.
-At any stage during this process one of technical people can suspend the building consent by asking for further information.
+The building consent then processed through a number of different teams who check for compliance, these may include resource management planning, development engineering, PBC processing, and regulatory support (issuance and invoicing).
+At any stage during this process one of these teams can suspend the building consent by asking for further information.
 The processing clock is then suspended until the correct information is provided.
 The net live days taken to process the building consent is the time that makes up the legal requirement of 20 live working days.

 Once a Building Consent application has been accepted by the Council and forwarded to PBC for processing, the PBC clock starts.
 PBC will then check the building, plumbing and drainage and engineering components in the application.
 If further information is requested the clock will be suspended until the correct information is provided.
 Once answered correctly the PBC clock will start again until the PBC’s component of the project is complete.
 At this stage the PBC clock will stop.
-The project will be sent back to the Council for completion of the process and issue of the Building Consent.
+The project will then be uploaded to the Council for completion of the process and issue of the building consent.

 What happens if you need further information?

 During processing of your consent, we or council may require further information or revisions to the design.
 We will communicate this to you either by phone or email.
-Your consent will then be ‘suspended’ until such time as this information is received.
+This is known as an RFI letter, and your consent will then be ‘suspended’ until such time as this information is received.